kuanrcl/MySQL_Test_Drive/Lab2/Readme.md

 # Test Drive 2: Working with data

-One of the most important tasks of working with database engine is how to import and export data from the database engine By default, MySQL Workbench uses ``mysqldump`` utility to export the data in raw format in a single SQL file as database backup.
-If the database size is large, say more than 1TB, the data export process will take a long time to complete, and restoring data by using the **import** function will take more than triple of the export time
+One of the most important tasks of working with database engine is how to import and export data from the database engine By default, MySQL Workbench uses ``mysqldump`` utility to export the data by writing out data row one by one to in a single SQL file as database backup.
+If the database size is large, say more than 1TB, the data export process will take a long time to complete, and restoring data by using the **import** function will take more than triple of the export time.

+The better data export or backup option is to use
+> **MySQL Enterprise Backup** feature to backup/restore data faster and safer
+> **MySQL Enterprise Backup** backup the _physical_ data files therefore it is very fast comparing to ``mysqldump``

 ## Exporting the data